RENCI/APSViz-Archiver/README.md

 [![Build and push the Docker image](https://github.com/RENCI/APSVIZ-Archiver/actions/workflows/image-push.yml/badge.svg)](https://github.com/RENCI/APSVIZ-Archiver/actions/workflows/image-push.yml)

 ## Description
-This product is designed to perform copy/move/remove operations on file or directory entities within a Kubernetes CronJob.
+This product is designed to perform copy/move/remove operations on file or directory entities.
 Additional functionality is implemented to sweep through all file/directory entities located within a directory.
+This product is intended to be run within a Kubernetes CronJob.

-This product is rule based./ Each Rule is defined in file in json format.
+This product is rule based.
+Each Rule is defined within file in json format.
 A Rule can contain 1 or more Rule sets which can in turn specify
 1 or more atomic Rule operations.

 Atomic rules can optionally specify query criteria (age, etc.) that is paired with a predicate (equals, greater than, etc.).
 These query criteria are used to